Indianapolis Youth Orchestra

+Music organisation in Indiana, U.S.

 The Indianapolis Youth Orchestra (formerly known as the New World Youth Orchestras) is an organization in Indianapolis, Indiana that exists "to develop the musical talent and nurture the personal growth of young people in Indianapolis and central Indiana through the rehearsal and performance of orchestral masterworks, both traditional and contemporary."
 The Indianapolis Youth Orchestra was founded by Susan Kitterman in 1982 and currently consists of four separate orchestras: